vahidalvandi/v2ray-docker-compose/README.md

 This solution provides VMESS over Websockets + TLS + CDN.
 [Read more...](https://guide.v2fly.org/en_US/advanced/wss_and_web.html)

-Follow these steps (with Caddy web-server):
+Follow these steps for Caddy web server (easy option):

 1. In your CDN, create an `A` record pointing to your server IP with the proxy option turned off.
 1. Install Docker and Docker-compose on your server.
-1. Copy the `v2ray-cdn-ready` directory into the server.
+1. Copy the `v2ray-caddy-cdn` directory into the server.
 1. Run ```cat /proc/sys/kernel/random/uuid``` to generate a UUID.
 1. Replace `<UPSTREAM-UUID>` in `v2ray/config/config.json` with the generated UUID.
 1. Replace `<EXAMPLE.COM>` in `caddy/Caddyfile` with your domain/subdoamin.